 Far from fearing new urban centers, city boosters should embrace and promote compact, walkable places in the suburbs because they ultimately benefit cities.

 First, cities have nothing to fear from new walkable places.
 Cities’ cultural advantages far outweigh any edge that new urban places may enjoy in terms of safety or modern retail.
 Historic buildings, which cities have in spades, are treasures that cannot be recreated in the suburbs — at least not for the better part of a century.

 Suburbs, nevertheless, desperately need walkable, mixed-use places to become more sustainable, diverse in housing choice, appealing, and economically competitive.
 Cities, for their part, need their suburbs to become more walkable because this enables mass transportation to function like it should, attracts educated workers, and helps the entire region become more appealing and competitive.
 That, in turn, improves the health of downtowns and in-town neighborhoods.

 No longer city versus suburb

 As researcher Christopher Leinberger argues, the new century no longer pits city versus suburb.
 Walkable versus drivable is the new paradigm.
 Let’s look at what has happened around DC in the last quarter century.
-The nation’s capital has led the US in development of New Urbanism — going from about five walkable urban centers to 43 in 25 years, an increase of 750 percent (see article in the October-November issue).
+The nation’s capital has led the US in development of New Urbanism — going from about five walkable urban centers to 43 in 25 years, an increase of 750 percent (see article in the October-November issue of Better Cities and Towns).
 Far from suffering from all this competition, the original five have flourished.
 Downtown DC, once perceived as dangerous, has skyrocketed in land values.